 And I like you.
 I like you messy.
 I even like you messy when you annoy me or make me uncomfortable.
 Because I love seeing people shine by being real.

-And I’d rather be rubbed the wrong way by people who are being honest than live complacent or with a false sense of security surrounded by people who hide behind masks or perfection, afraid to show up real.
+I’d rather be rubbed the wrong way by people who are being honest than live complacent or with a false sense of security surrounded by people who hide behind masks or perfectionism, afraid to show up real.

 I’d rather a messy world than no hard conversations or space for mistakes or feeling bullied into silence or submission.